chromaui/chromatic-docs/src/content/account/billing.md

 Chromatic's default behavior is to capture new a snapshot for every story in every build.

 With [TurboSnap](/docs/turbosnap) enabled, Chromatic first analyzes the Git history and the dependency graph of your project to identify stories that have no code changes within them or their dependencies.
-Instead of capturing new snapshots, it intelligently reuses existing ones for these cases.
-These checks are referred to as **TurboSnaps**, billed at 1/5th the cost of a regular snapshot.
+Instead of capturing new snapshots, it copies over the snapshots from existing baselines that didn't change.
+These duplicated snapshots are referred to as **TurboSnaps**, billed at 1/5th the cost of a regular snapshot.

 For the remaining stories, Chromatic captures new snapshots as usual and bills them at the regular rate.